QBeukelman/push_swap/README.md

 ![alt text](https://uploads-ssl.webflow.com/60255c87f21230edfb5fa38e/63f5f5db3b79241354301c2c_ezgif-4-5227d24a3c.gif)

 To sort a list of 100 random numbers in less than the allowed 1500 operations, we will need to adopt a new approach.
 For this I have chosen to use a combination of the `Bucket Sort Algorythm` and the `Incertion Sort Algorythm`.
 To do so, first numbers are grouped into buckets of similar values from `stack_A`, into `stack_B`.
 Then the largest number, within the range of a bucket, is brought to the top of `stack_B`.
-Then the largest number is pushed from `stack B` to `stack B`.
+Then the largest number is pushed from `stack B` to `stack A`.

-#### First: Push stack_A to stack_B with Buckets
+#### First: Push stack_A to stack_B using Buckets

 Let's assume a random list of 100 numbers 0-99, and the number of buckets to be 5.